jeffellin/kubernetes-resource/README.md

 A PKS resource for applying updates to a kubernetes cluster

-*This resource supports AWS EKS.*

 ## Versions

 Initial Release

 ### Building
-currently the dockerfile for this repo does not exist in a public repo.
-Please build and push the dockerfile to your docker registry before proceeding.
+Currently the container for this repo does not exist in a public repo.
+The Dockerfile is supplied so you can build and push it to your local Docker registry.

 ```
 docker build . -t harbor.ellin.net/library/kubernetes-resource